 Year 6: Luther King class

-It is an exciting year for your children as they continue their journey through school and complete their final year here at Our Lady & St Gerard’s.
+The children have worked extremely hard during Autumn and Spring term and are well prepared for their SAT's.
+We are looking forward to our final term and the end of our journey at Our Lady & St Gerard's.
 We look forward to working together to prepare your children for the next step as they embark on life at High School.

-Our classroom is a happy and positive working environment, where praise and encouragement are used to motivate and support all of the children.
-We follow our Behaviour Charter, encouraging the children to: 'Be Safe'; 'Be a learner' and 'Be kind and respectful'.
+We will continue to follow our Behaviour Charter, encouraging the children to: 'Be Safe'; 'Be a learner' and 'Be kind and respectful'.
 We ask that each child tries their best and develops a resilient attitude towards learning.

 Every Friday, homework will be set.
 This will consist of Maths and English.
 In addition, please encourage your child to read as often as possible.
 Reading books should be brought to school every day.